Skip to content

 Vertical and flux-cored wires

-With flux-cored wires, you can weld both up and down if you select the proper wire.
+With the proper flux-cored wire, you can weld vertically both up and down.
 If the number before the “T” in the wire’s designation is 1 (Ex1T-x), you can weld vertically.
 But if it’s 0 (Ex0T-x) you cannot.

 Flux-cored wires are tubular, filled with flux material that creates slag.
-Slag can support the puddle when welding uphill but can create slag inclusions when welding downhill.
+Slag can support the puddle when you weld uphill.
+But it creates slag inclusions when you weld downhill.

 The problem with cored wires is that each one has its own behavior.
-Others weld only uphill, others are better at downhill.
+Others weld only uphill, others are better for downhill.

-The most popular cored wire is the E71T-11, a shelf-shielded (FCAW-S) wire that creates its own shielding gases and doesn’t need a gas cylinder.
+The most popular cored wire is the E71T-11, a shelf-shielded (FCAW-S) wire that creates its own shielding gases without a gas cylinder.
 Since it has a 1 in the proper place, it can weld vertically up or down.

-For uphill welding, you point the wire perpendicular to the joint.
+For uphill, you point the wire perpendicular to the joint.
 For porosity problems, you can try a 5-10° travel angle, but pointing down, not up.
 With this wire, it’s best to use a triangular or a Z weave pattern.

 For downhill, use a 30° or larger angle and pull the torch with a slight side-to-side movement.

-Cored wires have a lower tolerance for bad settings than solid MIG wires, so try to set voltage, wire-speed, stickout, etc., as accurately as possible.
+Cored wires have a lower tolerance for wrong settings than solid MIG wires, so try to set voltage, wire speed, stickout, etc., as accurately as possible.

 E71T-11 wires, up to .045″ (1.1 mm) thick, aren’t suitable for metals thicker than 5/16″ (8 mm) because the bead will become brittle.
 A brittle bead may crack if the joint takes heavy stress.

 There are also gas-shielded flux-cored wires (FCAW-G) such as the E71T-1.
-These wires are great to weld in the vertical-up position because they:
+These wires are great for vertical-up because they:

-• Don’t need electrode manipulation, wide triangle or Z beads, only stringers.
-They are the easiest way to do weld uphill.
+- Don’t need electrode manipulation, wide triangle or Z beads, only stringers.
+They are the easiest way to weld uphill.

 However, gas-shielded wires need a high amperage machine and are more expensive per weight.
 In addition, they are hard to find in thin diameters and small spools.